basaks/marketcrush/docs/usage.rst

 Running
 -------

-Here is an example of running the `marketcrush` `trend_follower` algo:
+Here is an example of running the `marketcrush` backtest:

 .. code:: console

-  $ marketcrush trend_follower configs/nifty.yaml
+  $ marketcrush backtest configs/nifty.yaml

 Breaking this down,